 Harley-Davidson Motor Company®, Vehicle Operations - Dutch Country Roads

 The city of York is home to Harley-Davidson Vehicle Operations, the largest Harley-Davidson manufacturing facility in the country.
-Visitors can explore exhibits at the plant that detail the operation’s history, and watch a movie for an inside look at Harley’s processes and products.
+Visitors can explore exhibits at the plant that highlight the operation’s history, and watch a movie for an inside look at Harley’s processes and products.
 Next, watch employees make parts and assemble different models, as well as custom motorcycles.
 During the tour, guests even get the chance to sit on current production motorcycles.

 United States Mint - Philadelphia and its Countryside